Parallel Xceleration Library (PXL)

 -

-operation divides the array argument into equal chunks and distributes the sliced chunks to the MU threads. -
+NDArraydefines the type and shape of the array so thatMapcan appropriately distribute array elements to each MU.
+TheMapoperation divides the array argument into equal chunks and distributes the sliced chunks to the MU threads.

 Launch with Pointer: When using a device memory pointer or C++ fundamental type, these arguments are distributed identically to all MU threads belongs to assigned Sub.
 In MU kernel code, the user needs to reference the appropriate memory address with